krusta4711/aoc2022/README.md

 Nice one.
 I decided to just work with the indices to not get caught again by a clean but too slow design for part 2.
 I had a one-off problem in my modulo for negative indices so I needed a little bit help by other code examples.
 Part 2 was easy because my code was fast enough this time.

 ---

+**Day 22**

+Nice one.
+I didn't use a grid but Objects which know the position next to them and recursion.
+Would have worked great with the second part 2 too.
+But my brain was too lazy to find out which sites of the cube do touch.

+---

+**Day 23**

+Nice one again.
+My code is a little bit lengthy and should be refactored a little bit.
+But it perfectly fitted for part 2 which took me just a few seconds.

+---

+**Day 24**

+Sounds too time-consuming to implement on Christmas.
+Some kind of graph operation (e.g. `BFS`) but in a dynamically changing graph.

+---

+**Day 25**

+I enjoyed this one.
+But as I didn't find the math behind it, I have a lot of if then else in my code. ;-)

+---